Microscopic quasifission dynamics of the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction: RESULTS AND DISCUSSION

 While these observations might initially suggest a dominant role of the spherical $Z = 82$ shell in shaping the proton channel, disentangling its specific influence from that of the complementary light fragment presents a fundamental challenge.
 This ambiguity arises because the total nucleon numbers are rigorously conserved during the binary breakup process.
 As a result, the formation of a specific heavy fragment automatically dictates the composition of its complementary light partner, and vice versa.
 Consequently, one cannot definitively distinguish whether the mass equilibration is stopped primarily by the spherical closure of the heavy fragment, the deformed shell gaps of the light fragment, or a cooperative interplay between these coupled shell effects.

 In sharp contrast to the strong shell-driven features observed in the side orientation, the tip orientation (blue shades) exhibits fundamentally different dynamics.
 As shown in Fig.~\ref{fig:yield}, while the side configuration is characterized by sharp, shell-stabilized peaks, the tip yield distribution does not exhibit these prominent features.
 Instead, the yields are dispersed in the intermediate region bounded by the vertical shell lines and the quasielastic peaks, indicating a lesser degree of net nucleon transfer.
 This trend is consistent with the observations in Fig.~\ref{fig:polar}, where the tip-orientation data points are broadly distributed between the shell closures and the quasielastic area.
-The absolute magnitude of these yields is modulated by the geometrical weighting factor $\sin\theta_{\text{P}}$ inherent in the cross-section calculation, the contribution from the tip collisions is significantly suppressed compared to the side collisions.
+Since the absolute magnitude of these yields is further modulated by the geometrical weighting factor $\sin\theta_{\text{P}}$ inherent in the cross-section calculation, the contribution from tip collisions is significantly suppressed compared with that from side collisions.
 Consequently, the total yield distribution (red solid line), which represents the sum of the weighted contributions from all orientations, is overwhelmingly determined by the shell-driven dynamics of the side configuration.
+We note, however, that standard TDHF may be less accurate for channels involving large mass and charge transfer due to the lack of quantum fluctuation.
+Therefore, the present results are best viewed as illustrating the underlying trends and shell-driven mechanisms, rather than as fully quantitative predictions of the corresponding yields~\cite{sekizawa2013,sekizawa2019}.